Generic Name: ciprofloxacin hydrochloride

-- Ciprofloxacin Tablets can be taken with or without food.
+- Ciprofloxacin can be taken with or without food.

-- Drink plenty of fluids while taking Ciprofloxacin Tablets.
+- Drink plenty of fluids while taking ciprofloxacin.

-- Do not skip any doses of Ciprofloxacin Tablets, or stop taking them, even if you begin to feel better, until you finish your prescribed treatment unless:
+- Do not skip any doses of ciprofloxacin, or stop taking it, even if you begin to feel better, until you finish your prescribed treatment unless:

 - you have tendon problems.
-See “What is the most important information I should know about Ciprofloxacin Tablets?”
+See "What is the most important information I should know about ciprofloxacin?"

 - you have a serious allergic reaction.
-See “What are the possible side effects of Ciprofloxacin Tablets?”
+See "What are the possible side effects of ciprofloxacin?"

-- your healthcare provider tells you to stop taking Ciprofloxacin Tablets
+- your healthcare provider tells you to stop taking ciprofloxacin

 - If you take too much ciprofloxacin, call your healthcare provider or get medical help right away.

-- Ciprofloxacin Tablets can make you feel dizzy and lightheaded.
-Do not drive, operate machinery, or do other activities that require mental alertness or coordination until you know how Ciprofloxacin Tablets affect you.
+- Ciprofloxacin can make you feel dizzy and lightheaded.
+Do not drive, operate machinery, or do other activities that require mental alertness or coordination until you know how ciprofloxacin affects you.

-What are the possible side effects of Ciprofloxacin Tablets?
+What are the possible side effects of ciprofloxacin?

-- See “What is the most important information I should know about Ciprofloxacin Tablets?”
+- See, "What is the most important information I should know about ciprofloxacin?"

 - Serious allergic reactions.
-Serious allergic reactions, including death, can happen in people taking fluoroquinolones, including Ciprofloxacin Tablets, even after only 1 dose.
-Stop taking Ciprofloxacin Tablets and get emergency medical help right away if you get any of the following symptoms of a severe allergic reaction:
+Serious allergic reactions, including death, can happen in people taking fluoroquinolones, including ciprofloxacin, even after only 1 dose.
+Stop taking ciprofloxacin and get emergency medical help right away if you get any of the following symptoms of a severe allergic reaction: